Health care system in Japan: Quality

 The 47 local government prefectures have some responsibility for overseeing the quality of health care, but there is no systematic collection of treatment or outcome data.
 They oversee annual hospital inspections.
 The Japan Council for Quality Health Care accredits about 25% of hospitals.
 One problem with the quality of Japanese medical care is the lack of transparency when medical errors occur.
-In 2015 Japan introduced a law to require hospitals to conduct reviews of patient care for any unexpected deaths, and to provide the reports to the next of kin and a third party organization.
+In 2015 Japan introduced a law to require hospitals to conduct reviews of patient care for any unexpected deaths and to provide the reports to the next of kin and a third party organization.
 However, it is up to the hospital to decide whether the death was unexpected.
 Neither patients nor the patients' families are allowed to request reviews, which makes the system ineffective.
 Meanwhile, Japanese healthcare providers are reluctant to provide open information because Japanese medical journalists tend to embellish, sensationalize, and in some cases fabricate anti-medical criticisms with little recourse for medical providers to correct the false claims once they have been made.
 However, the increased number of hospital visits per capita compared to other nations and the generally good overall outcome suggests the rate of adverse medical events are not higher than in other countries.

-It is important to have efficiency in sending patients to the correct medical location because there is an under-staffing problem.
-Around 92% of hospitals in Japan have an insufficient number of doctors while having sufficient nurses.
-While only 10% of hospitals have a sufficient number of doctors and an insufficient number of nurses.
+Around 92% of hospitals in Japan have an insufficient number of doctors while having sufficient nurses, while only 10% of hospitals have a sufficient number of doctors and an insufficient number of nurses.
+Another problem has been an uneven distribution of health personnel, with rural areas favoured over cities.

 A no-fault approach to cases of children born with cerebral palsy was introduced in 2009.
-This led to a reduction in litigation and 25% fewer children born with the condition.
+This led to reduced litigation and 25% fewer children born with the condition.